GameBrief · General

 How long does it take to complete All Hail the Orb?
 First playthrough: 2-4 hours.
 Full 100% with all 46 achievements adds 1-3 hours depending on how much of the dungeon you explored on the first run.
 The game has no fail states, so completion is a question of time spent, not skill.

 What is the Grand Opus achievement in All Hail the Orb?
 Grand Opus requires all 9 alchemy discoveries.
 Eight unlock automatically at resource milestones.
-Eureka Moments — the ninth — requires the Library automation to be running.
+Eureka Moments (the ninth) requires the Library automation to be running.
 It has a 0.01% trigger chance per book the Library processes, so the earlier you start the Library, the faster it fires.
 The alchemy guide has the full priority order.

 What are the hardest All Hail the Orb achievements?
 Grand Opus (requires all 9 alchemy discoveries including Library-dependent Eureka Moments) and two specific hidden achievements that require pre-finale dungeon sequences in a particular order.
 The achievement guide documents all 46, including which ones require timing around the stage 6 push.

 When does alchemy unlock in All Hail the Orb?
 Stage 3, when the Alchemy Bench appears.
-The Library — required for Eureka Moments — is a separate dungeon discovery.
+The Library (required for Eureka Moments) is a separate dungeon discovery.
 Find it before stage 3 to have it running when alchemy opens.

 Does the game continue after the ending?
 Yes, since the April 22, 2026 patch.
 Stage 6 previously ended the game permanently.
 The patch added a post-story continuation for achievement cleanup.
 Some achievements still have better pre-finale timing conditions, so read the achievement guide before the stage 6 push regardless.

 What is All Hail the Orb on Steam?
 A pixel-art clicker/idle game developed by LeGingerDev and published by GrabTheGames.
 Released April 20, 2026 at $6.99.
-Very Positive rating.
+Overwhelmingly Positive rating.
 2-4 hours to complete, 46 achievements, no fail states, and a duck in the dungeon.

 Every specialist guide is linked in the stage sections above.
 The full list: